Logo Voyage

 You can check the original Wikivoyage article Here

 Tajik (забо́ни тоҷикӣ́ / zaboni tojikī) is the main language of Tajikistan, and is closely related to Farsi, Dari and Kurdish.
+It is also used by Tajik speakers in Uzbekistan, especially in the areas around Samarkand and Bukhara.
 Since the late 1930s, it is written using a variant of the Cyrillic script (also used by many languages spoken in the former Soviet Union, including Russian).
 Whether or not travellers need to learn Tajik is a matter of debate as most citizens of Tajikistan are also able to speak Russian.
 Nevertheless, attempting to communicate in Tajik will most certainly please the locals.
 The "Tajik" language in China is not mutually intelligible with the Tajik language of Tajikistan, but is at least two distinct languages in the same family, namely Sarikoli and Wakhi.

 Pronunciation guide